Free trade agreements that spark competitiveness

-In 2020, Australia joined the world’s largest free trade agreement, the Regional Comprehensive Economic Partnership (RCEP).
+In 2020, Australia joined the world’s largest free trade agreement (FTA), the Regional Comprehensive Economic Partnership (RCEP).
 The RCEP encompasses 2.3 billion people and 30% of global GDP.
-Australia is negotiating further trade agreements with the United Kingdom (UK), the European Union (EU) and India.
+In June 2021, Australia and the UK agreed on core elements of a new free trade agreement.
+The historic deal will strengthen Australia's diversification and export-led COVID-19 recovery.
+Australia is negotiating further trade agreements with the European Union (EU) and India.

 Around three-quarters of Australia’s two-way trade occurs within the Asia-Pacific region.
 Market diversification is underway to build a resilient trading network.

 Australia also maintains strong trading links with traditional partners.
 The EU and the UK together account for 13.2% of Australian trade and the US another 9.3%.